 QUALITY ASSURANCE

-System must be evaluated and listed by recognized building code authorities: International Council Evaluation Service Inc. (ICC-ES)
+System must be evaluated and listed by recognized building code authorities: International Council Evaluation Service Inc. (ICC-ES).

-Materials and Products shall be manufactured by a company continuously and regularly employed in the manufacture, stocking, engineering, designing and building of Canopies using metal panel systems for a period of at least ten (10) years.
-Manufacturers shall provide a list of at least ten (10) projects having been in place a minimum of ten (10) years, with similar size, scope, climate and type.
+Materials and Products shall be manufactured by a company continuously and regularly employed in the manufacture, stocking, engineering, designing and building of Canopies using metal panel systems for a period of at least ten years.
+Manufacturers shall provide a list of at least ten projects having been in place a minimum of ten years, with similar size, scope, climate and type.

-Erection shall be a factory-approved installer who has been in the business of erecting similar material for at least five (5) consecutive years and can show evidence of satisfactory completion of projects of similar size, scope, and type.
+Erection shall be a factory-approved installer who has been in the business of erecting similar material for at least five consecutive years and can show evidence of satisfactory completion of projects of similar size, scope, and type.